NomitRwt/DiplomaProject/README.md

 [4]Zhou, Q.-Y., Park, J., & Koltun, V. (2018).
 Open3D: A Modern Library for 3D Data Processing. https://arxiv.org/abs/1801.09847v1

 *Would like to thank all the contributors and the authors.
-The reference list non-exhaustive and would be updated throughout the work.
+The reference list is non-exhaustive and would be updated throughout the work.